Index:

 Danish geology and soils

-Danish climate and vegetation
+Danish climate and

 Danish vegetation history